MrBrickfreak/Arduino-Wifi-UNO-LED-WEB-SERVER/README.md

-Wifi web server for the Arduino WIFI UNO platform driving a LED - Arduino sketch
+Wifi web server for the Arduino WIFI UNO platform for using a LED on/off command - Arduino sketch

 Description: An Arduino sketch for running web server on main board.
 Designed to controll the Led using buttons on site.